robotmoose/robotmoose/README.md

 ./superstar > log &
 ```

-You should now be able to point your web browser to http://localhost:8081/pilot/ and see your local copy of the web user interface.
 Connect a robot backend to this local interface using:
 ```
 cd ~/robotmoose/tabula_rasa
 make
 ./backend --robot test/yourbot --superstar http://localhost:8081/
 ```

+You should now be able to point your web browser to [http://localhost:8081/pilot/](http://localhost:8081/pilot/) and see your local copy of the web user interface.
+Edit the files in ~/robotmoose/www/js and hit reload to modify the interface.

 ### Fun Tricks
 The superstar server has been tested with up to ten robots and pilots connected.
 Normally, each robot has a unique name, which allows the pilot to control it.